Gr8ness21/Connect-4/README.md

 * You can view the repository:
 [Github.com](https://github.com/Gr8ness21/Connect-4)
 * If unable to view please go live locally through VS Code

+## <a name="author"></a>About The Author
+I build applications and mini projects tied to my various interests.
+I look for creative solutions to real world problems and think of technical ways to address them.
+While no application is ever perfect I find joy in the process and all my final products!

 ## Works Cited:
 *https://stackoverflow.com/questions/24093290/what-does-the-question-mark-mean-in-javascript/24093304